Australia for Kids

 Aborigines are Australia's first or indigenous people, are usually referred to as the aboriginal people of Australia.
 They make up 2% of Australia's population today.
 The indigenous Australians are said to be direct descendants of migrants from Africa who left the African continent about 75,000 years ago.
 They have migrated over the Australasian continent until they settled in Australia around 60,000 years ago.

-The aborigines call this sacred mountain 'Uluru'.
+The indigenous people call this sacred mountain 'Uluru'.
 They also settle in the Northern Territory in Kakadu National Park, which they call 'Arnhem Land', the land of their ancestors.